 I actually have no complaints about our old mattress, other than maybe the pillowtop has started to feel too soft now that my husband and I are older.

-It gave us an opportunity to look into organic mattresses again as we already had natural linen sheets and air purifying plants in our bedroom, so a less toxic, more sustainably produced bed was a natural next step in our goal toward a greener home.
+It gave us an opportunity to look into organic mattresses again as we already had linen sheets and houseplants in our bedroom, so a less toxic, more sustainably produced bed was a natural next step in our goal toward a greener home.

 After months of research and reading far too many organic mattress reviews, I can tell you that these are amazing times for mattress shopping!